CBorowski-dev/docs-operaton-org/content/user-guide/dmn-engine/embed.md

 ---

-The Camunda DMN engine can be used as a library in a custom application.
+The Operaton DMN engine can be used as a library in a custom application.
 To achieve this, add the `camunda-engine-dmn` artifact to the classpath of the application and then configure and build a decision engine instance.
 This section provides the required maven coordinates to add the DMN engine as a dependency to your